yuleidy/designpatterns/README.md

 https://app.pluralsight.com/library/courses/patterns-library/table-of-contents

 In this project you'll find my implementation of some of those patterns in PHP.

-These are the ones I have included so far, and I have them organized like this:
+These are the ones I have included so far, and I have them organized using the patterns classification, like this:

 - Behavioral Patterns:
   1. Chain of Responsibility